CarlosLabura/Flexer2D/README.md

 ## What is Flexer2d:

-Flexer2d is a custom framework for LOVE2D and pygame, that creates an entire new way of coding with game objects, pretty similar to [HaxeFlixel](https://github.com/HaxeFlixel/flixel).\
+Flexer2d is a custom framework for LOVE2D and pygame, that creates an entire new way of coding with game objects, pretty similar to [HaxeFlixel](https://github.com/HaxeFlixel/flixel).
-This repository only works as an archive of the work I did and wont be updated\
+This repository only works as an archive of the work I did and wont be updated These are the dates where each version were done
-These\
-- LOVE2D: June - August 2025\
+- LOVE2D: June - August 2025
 - pygame: May 2026

 ## Installation / How to use: